Genivia/ugrep/README.md

 With respect to T-2: single character and word search in **ugrep** uses a combination of `memchr` and Boyer-Moore, similar to GNU grep.
-However, `memchr` appears sub-optimal on some platforms where the fast GNU `memchr` intrinsic is not available.
+However, `memchr` appears sub-optimal on some platforms as we are not yet using SIMD/AVX.
 We believe this explains why GNU grep and ripgrep appear slightly faster than **ugrep** for T-2.
-There is room for improvement for **ugrep** to search a single short word by optimizing `memchr`.
+There is room for improvement for **ugrep** to search a single short word with SIMD/AVX optimizations.

 With respect to T-8: **ugrep** and ripgrep use threads to search files simultaneously.
 Ripgrep has a CPU utilization of 627.2% for this concurrent search.
-By contrast, **ugrep** is much more efficient with a CPU utilization of 276% for the same concurrent search.
-In fact, just spawning two threads (as specified by `-J2`) yields about the same **ugrep** performance on this machine!
+By contrast, **ugrep** appears more efficient with a CPU utilization of 276% for the same concurrent search.
+This means that spawning just two or three threads (as specified by `-J2`) yields about the same **ugrep** high performance on this machine.

 In some cases we decided in favor of features and safety over performance.
 For example, **ugrep** considers files binary when containing invalid UTF encodings